cunybpl/mandvmodeling/README.md

 MandVModeling is an open-source Python project for modeling and visualizing changepoint models.
 It provides tools for analyzing trends in time series data.
 Uses research-driven findings to make modifications and additions to [CUNYBPL's `changepointmodel` Github repository](https://github.com/cunybpl/changepointmodel).

+This package was developed in order to work with higher granularity data, as `cunybpl/changepointmodel` was designed and tested for only monthly granularity.
+This package was designed to support not only monthly but also daily granularity data with relevant tests applied.
+ASHRAE Guideline 14 points out that by using a daily granularity, data can be split up by weekdays and weekends, which results in separate models for the different daytimes.
+This allows for more fine-grained research and reporting.

 ## Table of Contents